-- (1) Emissions from a proposed new or modified stationary source shall be based on the source's potential to emit.
-(Ref.
-40 CFR 52.21(b)(4)). - (2) Emissions from a proposed modified stationary source shall be based upon the cumulative net emission increase as defined in Rule 1-130(n1), and considering any limitations enforceable in Authority to Construct or a Permit to Operate, excluding any emission reductions required to comply with federal, state, or district laws, rules, or regulations, (Ref.
-40 CFR 52.21(b)(2) & (3) as incorporated into Rule 1-130). - (3) Actual emissions from an existing stationary or previously permitted source shall be based on the actual rate of air contaminant emissions during the two-year period of operation prior to the date of application.
+- (1) Emissions from a proposed new or modified stationary source shall be based on the source's potential to emit, any air contaminant subject to regulation under the federal Clean Air Act Amendments of 1990 and as amended at the time of application and Title 40 of the Code of Federal Regulations, Part (Ref.
+40 CFR 52.21(b)(4)). - (2) Emissions from a proposed modified stationary source shall be based upon the cumulative net emission increases or reductions that may occur as a result of the modifications and conditions imposed by either an_as defined in Rule 1-130(n1), and considering any limitations enforceable in Authority to Construct or a Permit to Operate, excluding any emission reductions required to comply with federal, state, or district laws, rules, or regulations, (Ref.
+40 CFR 52.21(b)(2) & (3) as incorporated into Rule 1-130). - (3) Actual Eemissions from an existing stationary or previously permitted source shall be based on the actual rate of air contaminant emissions during the two-year period of operation prior to the date of application.
 A different averaging period may be used if the applicant demonstrates to the satisfaction of the Air Pollution Control Officer that it would be more representative of normal source operation, (Ref.
 40 CFR 52.21(b)(3) & (21) as incorporated into Rule 1-130).